Counties Manukau Health Community Health Service

 Your referral will be sent by fax or email to our central referral centre where it will be processed and sent to the appropriate health provider.
 Some services do have waiting lists and referrals are seen in order of need/risk.
 If you are placed on a waiting list, you will receive a letter.

-Your care will continue until the problem has been managed or resolved.
+Your care will continue until the situation has been managed or resolved.
 A letter outlining the care you have received will be sent to your GP on discharge from our care.

 While receiving care from us your GP still has the overall management of your care.
 The Privacy Act and the Code of Health and Disability Services Consumers’ Rights will be explained to you and at times we may need to share information about your progress with other healthcare professionals involved with your care.
 We provide home based care but there are also clinics available to people who are mobile.